kriskowal/gtor/README.md

 `forEach` returns a promise for `undefined`.

 Since streams are **unicast**, asynchronous `forEach` would return a task.
-It stands to reason that the asynchonous result of `forEach` on a stream would be able to propagate a cancellation upstream, stopping the flow of data from the producer side.
+It stands to reason that the asynchronous result of `forEach` on a stream would be able to propagate a cancellation upstream, stopping the flow of data from the producer side.
 Of course, the task can be easily forked or coerced into a promise if it needs